 A lot of people think that starting a business is hard and that it requires the huge amount of capital.
 A lot of would-be entrepreneurs get stuck early in the process because they think that only a certain type of person has that qualities it takes to be successful business owner.
 The reality is that most people have what it takes: a good idea, the right amount of capital and some creativity.

 But what most of the people lack is patience, determination and the ability to plan.
 A businessperson can easily become overwhelmed in the early stages of starting a business.
 They key is to have a working plan and stick to it.
-This article discusses seven key first steps a would-be entrepreneur must follow to start a business:
+This article discusses seven essential steps an entrepreneur must follow to start a business:

 1. Take time to brainstorm